ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Type 1.5

-> You have Type 1 but the leak in your gas tank develops slowly.
+> You have type 1 but the leak in your gas tank develops slowly.
 Most of you are
 > driving older cars.
 >
 > **_Or_**